Ways to vote

 Most people choose to vote in person on the day of the election at their polling station.

-If you can't vote in person, visit Absent voting - voting by post or proxy on the Lothian Valuation Joint Board website:
+If you can't vote in person, visit Absent voting - voting by post or proxy on the Lothian Valuation Joint Board website to apply for:

 Voter ID